Speaking Testimonials

 Colleen McLaughlin, MEd, Associate Director

-The Boggs Center on Developmental Disabilities, Rutgers Robert Wood Johnson Medical School
+The Boggs Center on Disability and Human Development, Rutgers Robert Wood Johnson Medical School

 “Emily speaks to our occupational therapy students in their last semester before they head out for their internships and then their careers.
 She is so thoughtful.
 Couched in humor and using poignant examples, Emily talks about the powerful relationship between a client and their OT.
 She talks about her life, not her disability.
 Students are free to ask questions.
 No topics are taboo so the discussion does get a bit lively.
 The time just flies!”